 Alfa Romeo, Audi, Bedford, Bentley, BMW, Chevrolet, Chrysler, Citroen, Dacia, Daewoo, Daihatsu, Dodge, Ferrari, Fiat, Ford, Galloper, Honda, Hyundai, Innocenti, Isuzu, Iveco, Jaguar, Kia, Lada, Lancia, Land Rover, LDV, Lexus, Lotus, Mazda, Mercedes, MG, Mini, Mitsubishi, Morgan, Nissan, Peugeot, Porsche, Proton, Renault, Rover, Saab, Ssangyong, Seat, Skoda, Smart, Subaru, Suzuki, Toyota, TVR, Vauxhall/Opel, Volkswagen, Volvo

 What are they and how do they work?

-A Catalytic Converter (Cat) is an emissions control device that reduces the level of harmful gasses that enter the atmosphere.
-It works by converting the harmful exhaust emissions into less harmful ones when the gasses pass through it.
+A Catalytic Converter (Cat) is an emissions control device that reduces the level of harmful exhaust gases that enter the atmosphere.
+It works by converting exhaust emissions into less harmful ones when the gases pass through it, triggering a chemical reaction.

 Different Styles of Cat

-This type of cat is positioned directly on the underfloor of the vehicle.
+This type of Cat is positioned directly on the underside (or underfloor) of the vehicle.